 Imagine a food encrusted pot.
 Is it enough to use a soap water to clean it?
 No!
 You need a scouring pad which can remove the encrusted remains.

 Likewise to clean the colon of old feces and other waste matter, you need a brush-like substance.
-Psyllium Fiber creates such a brush in the colon.
+Psyllium creates such a brush in the colon.

 The National Cancer Institute and the American Medical Association recommends that people take 20-30g of fiber everyday.
 Certain ethnic societies, where 70g of fiber is consumed daily, no bowel diseases occur.